freeCodeCamp/boilerplate-project-timestamp/README.md

 #### FreeCodeCamp lesson
-This is work by Oliver Schafeld for Free Code Camp's course 'Apis and Microservices' wirh Node.js.
+This is work by Oliver Schafeld for Free Code Camp's course 'Apis and Microservices' with Node.js.
 First project, for details see: https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice